Docs

 Child-Workflow Mode

-Async :fanout is enabled only when all items are :call-flow items.
+Async :fanout is enabled only when all items use one child-workflow mode:

 In that mode, Breyta: